A Idioms

 - equally for everyone or everything

-The taxes were increased across the board and everyone had to pay more.
+The taxes have increased across the board and everyone must pay more.

 act high and mighty